*The funding period for summer 2022 internships has closed. We will resume internship listings in 2023--more details to come in the fall!*

-The internship does not have to be included on the Energy Initiative's list of opportunities for you to be eligible for funding.
-The amount of financial support will be negotiated with both student and employer, based on cost of living and availability of funds.
-Typically, we will only provide funding for one student internship per employer.
+The internship does not have to be included on the Nicholas Institute's list of opportunities for you to be eligible for funding.
+The amount of financial support will be negotiated with both student and employer, based on numerous factors, including the extent of compensation (if any) indicated in the internship offer letter.
 Funding decisions are made on a rolling basis, so apply ASAP after receiving your internship offer!

 ADDITIONAL RESOURCES— Explore other Duke-affiliated programs on our summer experiences page.
 And of course, the career center affiliated with your Duke school has information about other potential opportunities and is an excellent source of advice on interviewing and other career development skills.

 FOR COMPANIES, AGENCIES, & ORGANIZATIONS SEEKING DUKE STUDENT INTERNS—We'll make it easy for you to find a self-starter who’s eager to learn and contribute to your company next summer.
 Our talent pool includes undergraduate and graduate students in many degree programs, including business, engineering, environmental management, law, policy, the sciences, and more.
 All benefit from Duke's interdisciplinary approach to energy education, which encourages systemic thinking and hones students’ problem-solving skills.

 QUESTIONS?
 Contact Bryan Koen (Senior Education Program Coordinator, Nicholas Institute).